appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

         - use the sort buttons to sort data by a specific metric - for ex. engaged sessions, etc.
     - change the pre-selected dimension for a report
 - create a custom_scroll trigger
+- Explore
+    - create a free form report visualized in line-chart for total users over the last 12 months, compared with the previous 12 months
+    - create a funnel report with the following 3 steps:
+        1. View Category page (/shop/)
+        1. Views Product detail page (/product/)
+        1. Adds to cart (add to cart event)